oknozor/gill/README.md

 ⚠️ Gill is far from being ready for production use.
 Use at your own risk, expect bugs and breaking changes until first release.

+## Demo

+Here is a [live demo](https://home-raspberry.gill.pub/oknozor/gill) of Gill.
+Note that the instance is self-hosted on a Raspberrypi 3 with an average upload bandwidth of 4.19Mbps so it might feel slow depending on your location.

 ## Goal

 - Provide a decentralized alternative proprietary git-service.